Skip to content

 Elizabeth Pungello Bruno, Ph.D., is the President of the Brady Education Foundation.
-She is also a Research Associate Professor in the Developmental Psychology Program at the University of North Carolina at Chapel Hill.
-Prior to shifting her primary professional efforts to the Foundation, Elizabeth was a Scientist at the Frank Porter Graham Child Development Center at the University of North Carolina at Chapel Hill where her main research focus was on early care and education environments and school readiness skills of at-risk children, funded by grants from private foundations (Buffett Early Childhood Fund) and government agencies (e.g., National Institute of Child Health and Human Development).
-More specifically, her work included the investigation of the long-term outcomes of the Abecedarian Project (an early educational intervention for children at high risk for poor cognitive and academic outcomes); the exploration of the associations among race, income, parenting, childcare quality and language development and school readiness; and the investigation of factors that influence why and how parents search for and select child care.
-In addition, she led the initial phases FPG Infant-Toddler Initiative and served on the NonBiomedical Institutional Review Board at UNC-CH for over a decade.
-Dr. Bruno currently serves on the editorial board for the Journal of Marriage and Family and Early Childhood Research Quarterly, the Frank Porter Graham Executive Leadership Board, as well as on a number of other non-profit boards.
-Elizabeth received her doctorate in Developmental Psychology at the University of North Carolina at Chapel Hill and has published several articles on early education environments, family circumstances, and child outcomes.
+Prior to shifting her primary professional efforts to the Foundation, Dr. Bruno was a Research Associate Professor in the Developmental Psychology Program at the University of North Carolina at Chapel Hill and Scientist at the Frank Porter Graham Child Development Institute where her main research focus was on early care and education environments and school readiness skills of at-promise children, funded by grants from private foundations and government agencies.
+More specifically, her work included the investigation of the long-term outcomes of the Abecedarian Project (a longitudinal study of the effects of early education (delivered ages 0-5) on cognitive and academic, social-emotional, and health outcomes through adulthood); the exploration of the associations among ethnicity, income, parenting, childcare quality and language development and school readiness; and the investigation of factors that influence why and how parents search for and select child care.
+Dr. Bruno currently serves on the editorial boards of the Journal of Marriage and Family and the Early Childhood Research Quarterly and has published several articles and book chapters on early education environments, family circumstances, and child outcomes.
+In addition, she currently serves on the Board of Directors of Brady Corporation based in Milwaukee, WI (Chair of the Governance Committee and member of the Finance Committee and Technology Committee); on the Board of Trustees of the University of Rochester (Chair of the Student Life Committee and member of the Human Resources Committee and Executive Committee); on the Board of Advisors for the Trust for Learning (co-Chair of the Executive Committee); on the Frank Porter Graham Executive Leadership Board (Board Chair); as well as on a number of other non-profit boards.
+Dr. Bruno received her B.A. in Psychology from the University of Rochester (graduating Magna Cum Laude and with Highest Honors) and her M.A. in Child Clinical Psychology and Ph.D. in Developmental Psychology from the University of North Carolina at Chapel Hill.

 Peter Lettenberger has been a Director and Officer of the W.H.
 Brady Foundation and the Brady Education Foundation for over thirty years.
 He retired after forty years of legal practice as a partner in the Milwaukee, Wisconsin law firm of Quarles & Brady.
 He has been and continues to be active in numerous civic and charitable organizations including having served as Chairman of the Board of his local Community Foundation, United Way and Health Care System.